 I’ve taught or co-taught (with Jessica Williams) our program’s internship course several times.
 I love working with students to find and harness their passions, to think critically about how what we learn shapes who we are and what we do, and to empower them in their world-changing work.

-I advise both thesis and non-thesis masters students in our YFCS program.
-Students I work with are focusing on topics like: parenting children on the autism spectrum, grief and loss in parenting, intimate partner violence, and resilience and hope among families living in poverty.
+I advise both thesis and non-thesis masters students in our program, and serve on doctoral committees in my department.
+Students I work with are focusing on topics like: religiosity and resilience among GLBTQ+ people of color, parenting children on the autism spectrum, grief and loss in parenting, intimate partner violence, and resilience and hope among families living in poverty.
 In addition to working closely with my advisees, I also serve on doctoral committees for students across the university, in the areas of food and nutrition, sociology, gender studies, and adult education and leadership.